French Chef Joel Robuchon Dead At 73 After Cancer Battle

 Joel Robuchon, the famed French chef who at one time held more Michelin stars than any other living chef, has died at 73 from cancer, BBC News is reporting.

 Robuchon was known as much for defying the conventions of French cuisine as he was for celebrating them.
-When he began rising to prominence in the 1970’s, the French cooking scene was dominated by Nouvelle Cuisine (“New Cooking,”), an exacting and delicate style of cooking that valued presentation as much as taste and technique.
-Robuchon eschewed that: he valued simple dishes that used no more than three or four ingredients, his signature dish being the humble mashed potato.
+When he began rising to prominence in the 1970s, the French cooking scene was dominated by Nouvelle Cuisine (“New Cooking,”), an exacting and delicate style of cooking that valued presentation as much as taste and technique.
+Robuchon eschewed that: He valued simple dishes that used no more than three or four ingredients, with his signature dish being the humble mashed potato.

 “These mashed potatoes, it’s true, made my reputation.
 I owe everything to these mashed potatoes.
 Maybe it’s a little bit of nostalgia, Proust’s madeleines.
 Everyone has in his memory the mashed potatoes of his mother, the mashed potatoes of his grandmother.”